 What are the Immediate Health Effects of Chlorine Exposure?

-Harmful chlorine exposure coming from inhalation can start to manifest in the body from seconds to minutes.
+Harmful chlorine exposure from inhalation can manifest in the body in seconds or minutes.
 The following are the most common symptoms of chlorine exposure:

 -